joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 #### URL Mappings

-AS described above, the `path` specified in `@CplaceRequestMapping` is relative to the cplace root context.
+As described above, the `path` specified in `@CplaceRequestMapping` is relative to the cplace root context.
 The following cplace properties affect the controllers final URL:

 * `cplace.context` (defaults to `/intern/tricia` on local development systems and to `/` on production systems)